Yamaguti algebras and noncrossing partitions: Operad of noncrossing partitions without singleton blocks

+\begin{proof} First of all, we note that the element $\pic{1}$ satisfies the axioms of the operadic unit, because when composing with this element, only the first term appears.
+Next, we note that our definition of the compositions is immediately seen compatible with the cyclic group action on $B(n)$, since the combinatorics of these compositions only uses the planar depiction of noncrossing partitions.

-For the simultaneous composition at positions $i$ and $j$ inside the noncrossing partition $\pi$, the parallel axiom is clear if $i$ and $j$ are not in the same block of $\pi$, as the composition rules play independently at $i$ and $j$.
+It remains to check the two other axioms of nonsymmetric operads, that is, the axioms of the parallel and the sequential composition \cite[Chapter 5]{LV}.
+For the parallel axiom $(\pi \circ_i \mu) \circ_j \nu=(\pi \circ_j \nu) \circ_i \mu$ corresponding to the simultaneous composition at positions $i$ and $j$ inside a noncrossing partition $\pi$, the statement is obvious if $i$ and $j$ are not in the same block of $\pi$, as the composition rules play independently at $i$ and $j$.
 One has to examine what happens when $i$ and $j$ are in a block $b$ of $\pi$.
 If $|b|$ is at least $4$, the rules also play independently.
 If $|b|$ is $2$ or $3$, one can check all possible cases.

-For the sequential composition $\pi \circ_i (\mu \circ_j \nu)$, the composition rules play independently at $i$ and $j$ if there is no block of $\mu$ containing $0$ and $j$.
-One has to check the case where $0$ and $j$ are in a block $b$ of $\mu$.
-If $|b|$ is at least $4$, the rules also play independently.
-If $|b|$ is $2$ or $3$, one can check all possible cases, which are the same as for the parallel composition.

-The unit of the operad $\mathscr{B}$ is $\pic{1}$, because when composing with this element, only the first term appears.
+For instance, if $b=\{i,j\}$, then \begin{itemize} \item[-] in each of the two compositions $\pi \circ_i \mu$ and $\pi \circ_j \nu$ only the first term appears, \item[-] each of the two compositions $(\pi \circ_i \mu) \circ_j \nu$ and $(\pi \circ_j \nu) \circ_i \mu$ has two terms, one corresponding to identification of the segments $i$ and $j$ of $\pi$ with the segments $0$ of $\mu$ and of $\nu$ respectively, and the other obtained from the previous one by cutting the new block into its $\mu$-part and its $\nu$-part, thereby creating two blocks.
+(The second term is not present if either of the blocks in $\mu$ and $\nu$ containing $0$ has $2$ elements.) \end{itemize} It follows that the sequential composition axiom also holds, since it can be reduced to the parallel axiom by a cyclic group action, which completes the proof. \end{proof}

 \begin{remark} We note that a nonsymmetric operad of noncrossing partitions (without restrictions on blocks) was defined by Ebrahimi--Fard, Foissy, Kock and Patras~\cite{MR4093606}, who used it in the context of moment-cumulant relations in free probability.
 However, their operad, unlike ours, is set-theoretic, and uses partitions of $\{1,\ldots,n\}$ as operations of arity $n+1$, so there does not seem to be any obvious relationship between the two. \end{remark}